jayakaranp2005/YOLOV8s-GAN-Detection/README.md

 Detection of whether an image is real or GAN-generated using YOLOv8s.

 This project demonstrates training and testing a YOLOv8s model to classify faces as "real" or "fake" (GAN-generated).
-The dataset preparation, training, and inference steps are managed in a single Jupyter notebook (`YOLO_1.ipynb`).
+The dataset preparation, training, and inference steps are managed in a single Jupyter notebook (`YOLO_1.ipynb`) in Google Colab.
 Below is a step-by-step breakdown of each cell in the notebook.

 ---